Prag8855/aab/content/guides/blue-card.md

 - **If you have a [job seeker visa](/glossary/Job%20seeker%20visa)**
     You can come to Germany and look for a job.
 To start working, you must get a Blue Card or a [work visa](/glossary/Work%20Visa).[^11]
 - **If you have a [[Schengen visa]]**
+    Schengen visas are for tourism, not immigration.
 You can't apply for a Blue Card with a Schengen visa.
 Your application will be rejected.
 You must [apply in your home country](#how-to-apply-in-your-country).[^25]

-If these options don't apply to you, you must [apply for the Blue Card in your country](#how-to-apply-in-your-country).[^19]
+If these options don't apply to you, you must [apply for the Blue Card in your home country](#how-to-apply-in-your-country).[^19]

 ### 2. Find a job